ionic-team/ionic-docs/docs/react.md

 ## Familiar tooling

-Ionic React projects are just like React projects, leveraging [react-dom](https://reactjs.org/docs/react-dom.html) and with setup normally found in a [Create React App (CRA)](https://github.com/facebook/create-react-app) app.
+Ionic React projects are the same as React projects, leveraging [react-dom](https://reactjs.org/docs/react-dom.html) and with setup normally found in a [Create React App (CRA)](https://github.com/facebook/create-react-app) app.
 For [routing and navigation](/docs/react/navigation), React Router is used under the hood.
 Compatible with React version 16.8 and above.

 </div>